Tyler-Hilbert/Ray-Diagram/README.md

 # Ray Diagram
-Calculates and draws a Ray Diagram for converging and diverging lenses.
+Calculates and draws a ray diagram for converging and diverging lenses.

 Enter variables